BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/Modules/Deep-Learning/README.md

 ## 3. Run Benchmark

 ##### Steps to configure the machine
 1. Checkout the AIXPRT Github repository or download as zip to the /home/[user]/AIXPRT directory.
 If you download this module as zip , please make sure that the root folder name is /home/[user]/AIXPRT.
+(AIXPRT/OpenVINO/AIXPRT must be located at /home/[user]/AIXPRT)

 2. Install dependencies:
    * Install OpenVINO full package version , following the instructions in